What is Sleep Apnea?

 Sleep apnea is an undiagnosed sleep disorder that affects people around the world.
 Individuals with sleep apnea have their breathing repeatedly interrupted during sleep, causing the body to receive less oxygen.

 This can lead to a variety of health problems, including fatigue, high blood pressure, and heart disease.
 Sound sleep is essential to our physical and mental well-being, and untreated sleep apnea can severely impact our quality of life.

 Are you among the millions of people who struggle with sleep apnea?
 Have you been searching for solutions that will help you improve the quality of your sleep?
-If so, you may already be aware that there are many treatments and remedies that can help reduce the symptoms of sleep apnea.
+If so, you may already be aware that many treatments and remedies can help reduce the symptoms of sleep apnea.

 But have you ever considered going to the dentist?
 It may sound surprising, but many dentists, especially the ones who are highly trained in sleep apnea treatments are highly skilled at treating sleep apnea and could offer you a customized treatment plan.

 Repeated pauses and drops in oxygen levels during sleep apnea can trigger high blood pressure, irregular heartbeat, and even heart attack.
 A study conducted by the American Heart Association found that people with untreated sleep apnea have a 30% higher risk of developing coronary heart disease than those without.